 If further information is needed about the Website, Company, or Services, the company should be contacted as indicated on the staff page.

-All content, logos, code, and other materials that are displayed publicly on the 256 Kilobytes website are the intellectual property of 256 Kilobytes.
+All content, logos, code, tools, and other materials that are displayed publicly on the 256 Kilobytes website are the intellectual property of 256 Kilobytes.

 By posting on this website, you agree that any code snippets posted are available to the public under the terms of the WTFPL license.
 A copy of these terms is shown below:

 PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION